autistic-symposium/blockchain-science-rs/README.md

-# 🐊🤖 COINGATOR: Statistical Rusty Seacher 👾✨
+# 🐊🤖 COINGATOR: Statistical Rusty Searcher 👾✨

 <br>

-**This program implements an arb seacher running statistical arbitrage strategies to several exchanges.
+**This program implements an arb searcher running statistical arbitrage strategies to several exchanges.
 It's called coingator because it's a cute animal that rhymes with cointegratoooor.**

 For more details about this project, check my Mirror post, **[bot #2: coingator, a rusty statistical searcher]()**.